wenhuchen/OTT-QA/README.md

 ## Additional Information
 If you want to know more about the crawling procedure, please refer to [crawling](https://github.com/wenhuchen/OpenDomainHybridQA/blob/master/crawl_tables.md) for details.

 If you want to know more about the retrieval procedure, please refer to [retriever](https://github.com/wenhuchen/OpenDomainHybridQA/tree/master/retriever) for details.

+Or you can skip these two steps to directly download the needed files from AWS in Step1.

 ## Step1: Download the necessary files
 ```